MarvelmindRobotics/marvelmind.c/README.md

 ### About the library ###

-Marvelmind C library provides an example of building the system for receiving coordinates from Marvelmind mobile beacons via virtual serial port by user’s software running on supported operating systems:
+Marvelmind C library provides an example of building the system for receiving location and other data from Marvelmind mobile beacons or modem via virtual serial port by user’s software running on supported operating systems:

 * Microsoft Windows
 * GNU/Linux (including Raspberry Pi)